SHUBHAM01S2/Credit_Card_Fraud-Detection/README.md

 Model Evaluation:

 Used metrics like ROC-AUC score, hinge loss, and training speed to evaluate and compare models.
-🔍 How to Run the Project
-Install Required Libraries:

-bash
-Copy code
-pip install scikit-learn snapml matplotlib pandas numpy Download the Dataset:
-Download the dataset from Kaggle and place it in the project directory.

-Run the Python Script:
-Execute the Python script to preprocess the data, train the models, and evaluate their performance:

-bash
-Copy code
-python credit_card_fraud_detection.py
 📈 Results
 Training Speed: Snap ML outperformed scikit-learn, achieving a significant speed-up in model training.
 Model Performance: